The beautiful city of Florence

 'Firenze' in Italian, Florence is a beautiful city not to be missed.
 Surrounded by hills, the city sits either side of the River Arno in a natural bowl, and harbours an overwhelming abundance of Renaissance ‘palazzi’, museums and churches that are world famous for their beauty, art and history.
 Parking in Florence can be tricky so why not take the bus?
 Local buses leave from the village of Tavarnuzze every 30 minutes and the journey to Florence takes 45 minutes.

-Nestled in the rolling hills just above Greve in the heart of the Chianti region, this is one of the most beautiful towns in Italy.
-Time actually seems to have stopped in this medieval hamlet where tiny stone streets climb to the majestic Castle or Cassero rewarding visitors with an amazing panorama over the surrounding Tuscan countryside.
+Nestled in the rolling hills just above Greve in the heart of the Chianti region, time seems to have stopped still in this medieval hamlet where tiny stone streets climb to the majestic castle, rewarding visitors with an amazing panorama over the surrounding Tuscan countryside.
 One of the best wines of the region is produced here, the Montefioralle Chianti Classico.
 Make sure you stop for a taste at the Montefioralle Winery, a family-run winery that organizes wine tastings and visits to the cellar.

 Take a Tuscan cookery class

 The owner of Casale Tavarnuzze can arrange this for you.

 Golfers will be pleased to have an 18 hole course nearby, the ‘Circolo Golf Ugolino’ in Impruneta (20 mins).
 There is also a driving range, a clubhouse with bar, a restaurant and an outdoor swimming pool.

 Discover Tuscany’s olive oil